avannieuwenhuyze/advanced-temporal-modeling-healthcare/README.md

 Research-oriented course on time series analysis for healthcare systems, with a strong focus on mathematical foundations, irregular medical data, and clinical decision modeling.

 ---
+🚧 This repository is under active development — first materials coming soon.
+---

 ## Overview